13 (Denzel Curry EP)

-13 is the second extended play (EP) by American rapper Denzel Curry, released on June 26, 2017, by PH Recordings and Loma Vista Recordings.
+13 is an EP by American rapper Denzel Curry, released on June 26, 2017, by PH Recordings and Loma Vista Recordings.
 The EP features guest appearances by Ronny J and Lil Ugly Mane.
 It also features production by FNZ, Eric Dingus, Vae Cortez, and Ronny J, among others.

 The EP serves as a prelude to his third studio album, Ta13oo, released in July 2018.